eylles/betterxsecurelock/README.md

 # LICENSE

+This repository contains components under different licenses.

-Unless specified otherwise all files in the repo are licensed under the GPLv2.0 or later
+* The main source files are licensed under the **GNU GPLv2.0 or later** (`LICENSE-GPL-2.0`).
+* Small libraries and utilities are licensed under the **Apache License 2.0** (`LICENSE-APACHE-2.0`).
+* Files vendored from other projects such as on_ac_power and xdg-screensaver are available under their specific license terms mentioned on their identifiers.

+Individual files contain explicit `SPDX-License-Identifier` headers indicating their respective license terms.